ray-project/ray/doc/source/rllib/rllib-training.rst

 In case you are using lots of workers (``num_workers >> 10``) and you observe worker failures for whatever reasons, which normally interrupt your RLlib training runs, consider using the config settings ``ignore_worker_failures=True``, ``recreate_failed_workers=True``, or ``restart_failed_sub_environments=True``:

-``ignore_worker_failures``: When set to True, your Algorithm will not crash due to a single worker error, but to continue for as long as there is at least one functional worker remaining.
+``ignore_worker_failures``: When set to True, your Algorithm will not crash due to a single worker error but continue for as long as there is at least one functional worker remaining.
 ``recreate_failed_workers``: When set to True, your Algorithm will attempt to replace/recreate any failed worker(s) with newly created one(s).
 This way, your number of workers will never decrease, even if some of them fail from time to time.
 ``restart_failed_sub_environments``: When set to True and there is a failure in one of the vectorized sub-environments in one of your workers, the worker will try to recreate only the failed sub-environment and re-integrate the newly created one into your vectorized env stack on that worker.